SilverHaze99/SilverHaze99/README.md

 ---

-## 🤝 Let's Connect!
+## Let's Connect!
 I'm excited to meet like-minded folks, whether you're a beginner or a seasoned pro.
 Got a project idea, want to collaborate, or need help tracking down cybercriminals?
 Reach out!

-- 📫 **GitHub**: You're here!
+-  **GitHub**: You're here!
 Check my repos below
-- 🕵️ **Other Platforms**: Keeping my digital footprint strategically minimal
+-  **Other Platforms**: Keeping my digital footprint strategically minimal... or maybe not?^^

 ---

-## 📈 GitHub Stats
+## GitHub Stats
 ![Silver's GitHub Stats](https://github-readme-stats.vercel.app/api?username=SilverHaze99&show_icons=true&theme=radical)
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=SilverHaze99&layout=compact&theme=radical)

 ---

-## 💡 Featured Projects
+## Featured Projects
 *Coming Soon!*
-- **AI-Powered OSINT Toolkit**: Multi-model approach to threat intelligence gathering
+- **AI-Powered OSINT Toolkit**: Multi-model approach to intelligence gathering
 - **Phishing Infrastructure Mapper**: Because someone has to do it properly
 - **Corporate Abuse Reporting Automation**: For when you need to contact 47 different agencies

 ---

-## 📜 Code of Conduct
+## Code of Conduct
 I foster a **welcoming**, **inclusive** environment.
 All interactions should be respectful, constructive, and collaborative.

 **However**: If you're running phishing operations, credential theft, or other cybercrime activities, expect to be thoroughly documented and reported through proper channels.
 Let's build something amazing together – legally and ethically! 🚀

 ---

-## 🎖️ Community Contributions
+## Community Contributions
-- Active in cybersecurity threat reporting
+- Active in cybersecurity threat reporting (not professional)
 - Collaborating with AI research community
 - Contributing to open-source security tools
-- Advocating for responsible AI development
+- Advocating for responsible AI development and AI Ethics

 ---

-*Last updated: August 2025*
+*Last updated: September 2025*

 Thanks for stopping by!
-Let's explore the future of tech together – responsibly and with just the right amount of controlled chaos. 🚀
+Let's explore the future of tech together – responsibly and with just the right amount of controlled chaos.

 ---